ajessu/jobeet-docs/en/the-data-model.rst

 Those of you itching to open your text editor and lay down some PHP will be happy to know today will get us into some development.
-We will define the Jobeet data model, use an ORM to interact with the database, and build the first module of the application.
-But as Symfony2 does a lot of the work for us, we will have a fully functional web module without writing too much PHP code.
+We will define the Jobeet data model and use an ORM to interact with the database.

 The Relational Model
 ---------------------